donavon/hook-flow/README.md

 React Hooks were introduced in version 16.8.0.
 They are a complete departure from class component lifecycle events.

-Here is a flowchart that explains the new lifecycle of a Hooks compomnent.
+Here is a flowchart that explains the new lifecycle of a Hooks component.

 ## Flowchart